isomerpages/singapore-customs-old/_competent-authorities-requirements/19-SCDF.md

 # Singapore Civil Defence Force (SCDF)

 SCDF is the authority that controls the import of petroleum & flammable materials.
 The importer or declarant would need to declare SCDF controlled products via TradeNet wef 01 Jun 2005 onwards.
+A customs permit must be obtained through TradeNet before the goods arrive in Singapore.

 The basic requirements are: